-Although the end of the path is a positive physical change, the process — especially this first stage — isn't always pleasant.
-I doubt the phoenix feels good when dying in flames, but it's a necessary part of his rebirth.
+Although the end of the path is a positive physical change, the process – especially this first stage – isn't always pleasant, but it's a necessary part of rebirth.

 Now, if you haven't organically experienced this dramatic event and awakening, is it possible to create it artificially?
-Maybe.
-Two things come to mind: the photo and the physical.
+Yes.
+All it takes is a few selfies.

 Usually though, this first stage of the Phoenix Theory occurs naturally.
 Something just happens to wake you up from your psychological slumber.
 Recognize it and take advantage of this powerful catalyst.
 Savor the flame.

-Stage #2: Anger and a firm decision to change
+Stage #2: Anger and the decision to change

 People who lose a lot of fat and build a lot of muscle don't do it accidentally or in a half-ass manner.
 No one has ever made a radical physical transformation by "kinda sorta" wanting it, "watching" what they eat, or "trying" to exercise more.

 Real transformation involves laser-like focus, near obsession with diet and training, and a total disregard for what other people may think.
-(In many ways, you have to remove certain people from your field of influence in order to change, but that's another article.)
 Rather than a blurry, lackadaisical decision to make changes, the beginning of a successful transformation involves an emotional outburst, usually anger.

-Think I'm kidding?
 This is how truly successful people push themselves.
-They're not hand-holders; they're ass-kickers... even if it's their own ass that needs kicking.
+They're not hand-holders; they're ass-kickers, even if it's their own ass that needs kicking.
 They drive themselves, and usually not with positive affirmations.
 It's not: